Weekend Raft and Social Event at Audley 2006

 This ship only had two Lewis guns to defend herself with.

-We had to leave her astern but we afterwards heard that she was beached and some of the cargo saved.
 We expected plenty of air activity the following morn. and boats crews and guns crews were closed up all night but had no raids the next morning.

 Sailed into Suda Bay about 9 or 10 o.c. docked and were ashore before midday.